notmyjunie/NMJ709.github.io/content/about/index.md

 - I love cats
 - I'm vegetarian
 - My favourite colour is purple and orange, but I am indifferenat about every colour except for really deep blue and red.
-- I love watching the NASCAR Cup Series and I think Kyle Busch is pretty rad.
 - Videogames are fun!!
 I really enjoy playing Celeste and Super Mario 64.
 I don't like FPS games however :[

 ### Contact: